”Raging waves of the sea, foaming out their own shame; WANDERING STARS, to whom is reserved the blackness of darkness for ever” (Jude 13)

 Many have asked why planets are not mentioned in the Bible, but only the earth, the sun and the moon.
 Should they not get a mention?
 If the planets are included in ”stars” they are already mentioned.
 The Bible seems to refer to the planets as wandering stars in Jude 13.
 Most stars are not wandering at all but are fixed in their places (many of them existing in certain star constellations which can be seen throughout the earth), but certain stars are considered to be wandering.

-Apart from the earth (which is naturally described by itself in the creation account) the planets (the wandering stars) are seven in number.
+Apart from the earth (which is naturally described by itself in the creation account) the planets (the wandering stars) are seven in number just like our weekdays.

 Amos 5:8 Seek him that maketh the seven stars and Orion, and turneth the shadow of death into the morning, and maketh the day dark with night: that calleth for the waters of the sea, and poureth them out upon the face of the earth: The Lord is his name: